marcinstepienpython/mileston_project1/README.md

 ## Features

-The website provides visitors with easy to access
+The website makes it easy for visitors to purchase tickets, albums and book the band for private shows.
+The info about the band and news are also accessible.

 ### Existing Features